-One of my main camera, the amazing Canon 6D.
-Canon has been my go-to cameras for the past 6 years for their reliability and battery performance.
-The 20.2 Megapixels camera allows me to shoot some 1 sec interval timelapse day and night.
+One of my main camera, the amazing Canon 5D Mark IV Canon has been my go-to cameras for the past year for its reliability and battery performance.
+The 30.4 Megapixels camera allows me to shoot some 1 sec interval timelapse day and night.
 This is the best Canon full-frame camera for that price!

 Canon 5D Mark III

 The well known Canon camera 5D Mark III is a great tool for timelapse photography.
-The image quality and low light performance it the main raison I chose this camera along with the 6D.
+The image quality and low light performance it the main raison I chose this camera along with the Mark IV.
 One of the best Canon camera on the market right now.

 Canon EF 24-105mm f4L IS USM